kiwitcms/Kiwi/docs/source/set_dev_env.rst

 .. note::

-    In development mode KiwiTestPad is configured to use SQLite!
+    In development mode Kiwi TCMS is configured to use SQLite!
     You may want to adjust the database and/or other configuration settings.
     Override them in ``./tcms/settings/devel.py`` if necessary.

 .. warning::

-    At the moment KiwiTestPad is not 100% portable between database backends!
+    At the moment Kiwi TCMS is not 100% portable between database backends!
-    We recommend either MySQL or MariaDB for running KiwiTestPad!
+    We recommend either MySQL or MariaDB for running Kiwi TCMS!

 Load database schema and initial data::

     ./manage.py migrate

-Let's run KiwiTestPad
+Let's run Kiwi TCMS
 ---------------------

 You're now ready to start the server::

     ./manage.py runserver

-Now, open http://127.0.0.1:8000/ and should be presented with your brand new KiwiTestPad homepage!
+Now, open http://127.0.0.1:8000/ and should be presented with your brand new Kiwi TCMS homepage!